 The expected loss rates are based on the payment profiles of sales over a period of 36 month till the reporting date and the corresponding historical credit losses experienced within this period.
 The Company does not adjust the model of expected credit losses for forward-looking information, as it believes that long-term macroeconomic development does not play a major role in forming the risk profile in this segment due to the short-term nature of trade receivables.
-Therefore, a forward-looking adjustment based on a receivables.
+Therefore, a forward-looking adjustment based on a macroeconomic function is not applied to trade and other receivables.